JamilleN/To_do_list/README.md

  ### Desktop version
- Using PySimpleGUI module to create a Dekstop GUI to perform all the functions can be done by using the CLI version.
+ By using PySimpleGUI module created a Dekstop GUI to perform all the functions can be done by using the CLI version.

+ ### Web app
+ By using Streamlit module created a Web App version of the to do list that could be deploy online and accessible through internt.